CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Stop-Story-Splitting-By-Task-Decomposition.md

 What if task A has no relation to a PR going into the codebase?
 So in the serialization example we've merely communicated "Oh I completed x thing", but no code has been changed.
 No value has been inherently delivered until Task B is completed.

-# A Metaphor: Reviewing All Restaurants in Your City
+# An Example: Reviewing All Restaurants in Your City

 Let's use a metaphor now, rather than these abstract task A, task B. Our goal is to project manage reviewing all of the restaurants within our city.
 So we begin by asking a review how long it will take, and they tell us 6 months.
 We think this